 If the tip below makes sense for your family, please use it.
 If it doesn’t, then do right by your family.
-Need help?
-Contact us for expert help at anytime.

 Use a Life Insurance Needs Calculator

-The worst way to waste money is buying the wrong thing.
+The worst way to waste money is by buying the wrong thing.
 Buying too much life insurance wastes money.
 Buying too little, while better than nothing, can still leave loved ones in a tight spot.

 The old way of buying life insurance was to multiply your annual income by a number.
 That number varied depending on who you asked.
 You might get someone who said, “Use 3 to 5 times your annual salary.”
 Then you might get another person insisting on 7 to 10 times.
 We’ve heard of recommendations as high as 20 times someone’s annual earnings.